HumanSignal/label-studio/docs/source/guide/install_enterprise_k8s.md

 Deploy Label Studio Enterprise on a Kubernetes Cluster using Helm 3.

-Use Helm charts to package an application for deployment onto a Kubernetes cluster and install, upgrade, and manage the application.
+Use this Helm chart to set up Label Studio Enterprise for deployment onto a Kubernetes cluster and install, upgrade, and manage the application.

-Use this chart to set up a Label Studio deployment on a Kubernetes cluster.

-This chart bootstraps a Label Studio deployment on a Kubernetes cluster using the Helm package manager.

-This chart has been tested to work with NGINX Ingress, cert-manager.

 When installing this chart the release creates the following resources for a runtime node in the Kubernetes cluster:

-A Deployment
+A Deployment??
-A Service
+A Service??
 ??

-This chart has been tested and confirmed to work with the [NGINX Ingress Controller](https://www.nginx.com/products/nginx-ingress-controller/) and [cert-manager](https://cert-manager.io/docs/).

 ## Required software prerequisites